shahanakattil/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab06_Agreements.md

 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-**Result:** You have successfully created agreement and have setup automated invoice/automate booking for agreement.
-Then generated work order successfully
+**Result:** You have successfully created an agreement and have set up an automated invoice/automated booking for the agreement.
+Then you have generated a work order successfully.